John Webster(c. 1578–c. 1632)

 John Webster, Jacobean playwright

-The Smithfield coach-maker's son who wrote *The White Devil* and *The Duchess of Malfi*, the two darkest revenge tragedies of the Jacobean stage, and whose preoccupation with death T. S. Eliot summed up in the line *Webster was much possessed by death*.
+The Smithfield coach-maker's son who wrote The White Devil and The Duchess of Malfi, the two greatest revenge tragedies of the Jacobean stage after Shakespeare.

-John Webster was born in the City of London about 1578, the son of John Webster the elder, a coach-maker of substance whose workshop stood at the corner of Cow Lane and Hosier Lane in the parish of St Sepulchre, just outside the Newgate.
-The family business made and rented out coaches, including the carts in which condemned prisoners rode from Newgate to the gallows at Tyburn, and the coaches in which the London livery companies processed at civic ceremonies.
-The boy grew up in sight of both ends of London public life.
-He was admitted to the Merchant Taylors' School about 1587, went up to the Middle Temple to read law in 1598, and is in the Henslowe records by 1602 as a paid contributor to the playhouse repertory at the Rose and the Fortune.
+John Webster was born in the City of London about 1578, the son of a coach-maker of substance whose workshop stood near Newgate in the parish of St Sepulchre.
+He was admitted to the Merchant Taylors' School, went up to the Middle Temple to read law in 1598, and appears in the theatre records by 1602 as a paid contributor to the playhouse repertory at the Rose and the Fortune.

-The first six years in the playhouse were collaborative.
-He worked alongside Thomas Dekker, Anthony Munday, Michael Drayton, Henry Chettle and the young Thomas Heywood on the standard Jacobean writing-by-committee model: scenes written to deadline, paid by the act, revised by hands he sometimes did not know. *Caesar's Fall* (1602), *The Two Harpies* (1602), *Lady Jane* (1602, with Dekker, surviving only as the print *Sir Thomas Wyatt*), the unascribed touches on *The Malcontent* prologue (1604), and the two prose city-comedies he wrote with Dekker, *Westward Ho* (1604) and *Northward Ho* (1605), were the apprenticeship.
-They were also commercially mid-level.
-He was thirty when he wrote the first of the two tragedies that would carry his name out of the Jacobean repertory and into the canon.
+The first years in the playhouse were collaborative, the standard Jacobean model of scenes written to deadline alongside Thomas Dekker, Anthony Munday, Michael Drayton and the young Thomas Heywood.
+The two prose city-comedies he wrote with Dekker, Westward Ho (1604) and Northward Ho (1605), were the apprenticeship.
+He was about thirty when he wrote the first of the two tragedies that would carry his name into the canon.

 Achievements

-- ·Worked at the Rose and Fortune theatres in the Jacobean collaborative repertory from 1602
+- ·Worked in the Jacobean collaborative repertory at the Rose and Fortune from 1602

-- ·*The White Devil* performed by Queen Anne's Men at the Red Bull, c.
-1612
+- ·The White Devil performed by Queen Anne's Men at the Red Bull, about 1612

-- ·*The Duchess of Malfi* performed by the King's Men at the Blackfriars, c.
-1613–14
+- ·The Duchess of Malfi performed by the King's Men at the Blackfriars, about 1613

 - ·Freeman of the Merchant Taylors' Company, 1615

-- ·Re-canonised by Charles Lamb and the Romantic critics from 1808 and by T. S. Eliot in *Whispers of Immortality*, 1920
+- ·Re-canonised by Charles Lamb from 1808 and by T. S. Eliot in the twentieth century